Juwan23D/Youtube-Optimization-Analysis/README.md

 * 2 CSV files
 * It spans over 2 data tables containing over 18,000 + rows each,  one detailing data on the comments and the other consisting of stats.
 * Videos dates spanning from 2007 - 2022, and collected using Youtubes data API.
 * Comprehensive metrics measured such as likes, views, comments, and keyword categories.
+* Dislikes were not included in this data.

 _Exploring this information can help in collecting data to support the direction a company wants to go whether it be in marketing, business, or anyone wanting to see the public's view._